globulario/services/golang/resource/README.md

 go build ./...
 The resource service contain globular entities definitions.
 Those entities are use by other services.
 For exemple RBAC (Role Base Access Control) need entities like Role, Group, Application, Session etc...
 All those entities must be store and retreive.
-At this time Globular made use of **mongoDB** to achives this goal, but any other document database and maybe **SQL** can implemented the datastore interfaces (**Go**).
+At this time Globular made use of **MONGO** to achives this goal, but any other document database and maybe **SQL** can implemented the datastore interfaces (**Go**).

 ## Entities
 There a list of all entities type definied by the resource service,